-• In-vehicle entertainment systems, which deliver to passengers audio and video data obtained from other vehicles (e.g. via DSRC [4])) or the infrastructure (via 802.11p [22] or GSM [29]).
+• In-vehicle entertainment systems, which provide passengers with audio and video data obtained from other vehicles (e.g., via DSRC [4])) or the infrastructure (e.g., via 802.11p [22] or GSM [29]).
 Due to the instability of connections in vehicular ad hoc networks and the heterogeneity of in-vehicle entertainment systems, different data resolutions are needed to suit device and network capabilities [21].
-In this context, adaptation is concerned with the changing video data resolution and modifying compression rates of audio and video data based on the current network conditions.
+In this context, adaptation is concerned with changing the video data resolution and modifying compression rates of audio and video data based on current network conditions.

 • Warning applications, which expand a driver's horizon by providing information about future hazardous road conditions, erratic drivers, and prioritised vehicles (such as emergency vehicles).
 These systems use information obtained from internal sensors, such as engine temperature sensors, as well as information obtained from other vehicles or the infrastructure, such as the number of neighbouring cars or current weather conditions.
-Since these systems execute in a mobile environment, information changes continuously, so applications must adapt the displayed information dynamically to better reflect the current conditions.
+Since these systems execute in a mobile environment, information changes continuously, so applications must adapt the displayed information dynamically to accurately reflect environmental conditions.
 In this context, adaptation involves executing actions depending on the current situation.

 • Travel information systems, which perform navigation tasks, such as helping drivers locate optimal routes.
-Other value-added services, such as hotel, restaurant, and parking space locators, are in this category.
-These services are location-based and display information based on the current geographic location of a vehicle.
-Like warning applications, the software execution in these systems is directly affected by the external environment.
-In this context, adaptation involves the change of software parameters, by using either rule-based approaches or the strategy pattern [12].
+This category also includes other services, such as hotel, restaurant, and parking space locators.
+These services are location-based and display information based on vehicle geographic location.
+Like warning applications, the software execution in these systems is affected directly by the external environment.
+In this context, adaptation involves the change of software parameters, by using either rule-based approaches or the Strategy pattern [12].

-Future driver information systems will leverage communication with the transportation infrastructure and other vehicles to allow the dynamic integration of new features into vehicles or the update of older features.
-For example, at a national border crossing vehicle manufacturers could install a specific type of a module in the driver assistance systems of all vehicles that displays additional information about the current country, e.g., maximum allowed speed and specific road signs.
-In this context, adaptation involves structural and functional software changes.
-It can be triggered by the user explicitly, e.g., when connected to a 3G network, or triggered by short range communication between other vehicles and the transportation infrastructure.
+Future driver information systems will communicate with the transportation infrastructure and other vehicles to dynamically integrate new features into vehicles or update older features.
+For example, at a national border crossing specific types of modules could be installed in driver assistance systems of all vehicles to display additional information about the current country, e.g., maximum allowed speed and specific road signs.
+In this context, adaptation involves structural and functional software changes that users can trigger explicitly (e.g., when connected to a 3G network) or implicitly (e.g., by communication between other vehicles and the transportation infrastructure).

-Most of the software adaptations in the driver information systems described above should execute in a bounded amount of time to ensure the validity of the information.
+Most software adaptations in driver information systems should execute in bounded time to ensure the validity of the information.
 Adaptations may also depend on priorities between various systems.
 In the case of software integration, memory constraints and inter-dependencies between modules should be considered.